 (5) At the time a witness is served with a witness summons, or at a reasonable time before the attendance date —

-(a) an amount that is likely to be sufficient to meet the reasonable expenses of attending the court must be tendered to the witness;
+(a) an amount that is likely to be sufficient to meet the reasonable expenses of attending the Court must be tendered to the witness;

-(b) arrangements to enable the witness to attend the court must be made with the witness; or
+(b) arrangements to enable the witness to attend the Court must be made with the witness; or

-(c) the means to enable the witness to attend the court must be provided to the witness.
+(c) the means to enable the witness to attend the Court must be provided to the witness.

-(6) A party which issues a witness summons must ensure that subsection (5) is complied with.
+(6) A party which issues a witness summons must ensure that subrule (5) is complied with.

-(7) The person who serves a witness with a witness summons must record how subsection (5) was complied with on a copy of the witness summons.
+(7) The person who serves a witness with a witness summons must record how subrule (5) was complied with on a copy of the witness summons.

-(8) If a copy of a witness summons contains information recorded in accordance with subsection (7) it is to be presumed that the information is true, unless the contrary is proved.
+(8) If a copy of a witness summons contains information recorded in accordance with subrule (7) it is to be presumed that the information is true, unless the contrary is proved.

 72. Directions for expert witnesses